MicrosoftDocs/visualfsharpdocs/docs/conceptual/en-US/Using Visual Studio to Write F# Programs.md

 ## Projects and Solutions
 Projects include a collection of files that produce a single assembly.
 Projects are designed for compilation with fsc.exe and can be run in the Visual Studio debugger.
 The assembly that is produced can be an executable file or a library (DLL).
 A project consists of source files all written in the same programming language.
 A *solution* is a collection of projects.
 Projects in a solution can be written in different languages.
 For example, you can have a Visual Basic or C# user interface for your application, which is one project, and an F# library as another project.
 One of these projects will be the startup project: the one that is set to run when you start the application.

 To create an F# project, on the **File** menu, point to **New** and then click **Project**.
-In the **New Project** dialog box, select a project template. [!INCLUDE[vsprvs](../Token/vsprvs_md.md)] provides templates that enable you to create projects that already have all the basic elements and settings that support applications and libraries.
+In the **New Project** dialog box, select a project template.
+Visual Studio provides templates that enable you to create projects that already have all the basic elements and settings that support applications and libraries.

 When you deploy your applications to run on computers other than your development computer, you must specify a deployment option, and make sure that the F# runtime is included in the deployment.
 For a full description of deployment options, see [Deploying Applications, Services, and Components](Deploying+Applications%2C+Services%2C+and+Components.md).

 ## Round-Tripping Projects in Visual Studio
-You can open and work with F# projects that were created in [!INCLUDE[vs_dev12](../Token/vs_dev12_md.md)] or [!INCLUDE[vs_dev11_long](../Token/vs_dev11_long_md.md)] in either version of Visual Studio, without making any modifications.
-The only exception is that, the first time that you open a [!INCLUDE[vs_dev11_long](../Token/vs_dev11_long_md.md)] project in [!INCLUDE[vs_dev12](../Token/vs_dev12_md.md)], Visual Studio makes a small change to enable the project to be used in both versions.
+You can open and work with F# projects that were created in Visual Studio 2013 or Visual Studio 2012 in either version of Visual Studio, without making any modifications.
+The only exception is that, the first time that you open a Visual Studio 2012 project in Visual Studio 2013, Visual Studio makes a small change to enable the project to be used in both versions.
 This capability is known as round-tripping.

 You can specify which version of the F# runtime (and core library) you want to target on the **Application** tab of the project’s properties.
 Choose **F# 3.0** if you’re creating a library that must run in many contexts or you want to participate in project round-tripping.
 If you choose **F# 3.0**, you won't be able to use any of the language features that are new in F# 3.1, such as named union cases and enhanced array slicing.
-If you change the target runtime to **F# 3.1**, you can’t reopen the project in [!INCLUDE[vs_dev11_long](../Token/vs_dev11_long_md.md)].
+If you change the target runtime to **F# 3.1**, you can’t reopen the project in Visual Studio 2012.

 ## Creating Applications That Have User Interfaces
 Other languages support visual designers that enable you to create UIs for applications.
-F# programs can directly target the .NET Framework libraries, such as WPF, Windows Forms, or ASP.NET, that enable you to create UIs for applications in F#, but [!INCLUDE[vs_dev11_long](../Token/vs_dev11_long_md.md)] does not provide a visual designer to help you create interfaces.
+F# programs can directly target the .NET Framework libraries, such as WPF, Windows Forms, or ASP.NET, that enable you to create UIs for applications in F#, but Visual Studio 2012 does not provide a visual designer to help you create interfaces.
 A typical scenario is to create a multiple-language solution with one Visual Basic or C# application project that contains the UI, and also have one or more F# library projects.

 ## F# Projects